 24. Heavy-duty box knife

 From cutting pallet ties to boxes and cardboard, a heavy-duty utility knife is key.
-Be sure to keep refill blades, too, because sharp blades are the safest.
+Keep refilling blades, too, because sharp edges are the safest.

 25. Socket set

 Sometimes you need a socket rather than a wrench.
-Keep a simple socket set, one with metric and standard sockets, a ratchet handle, and at least a small extension handy all the time.
+Keep a simple socket set with metric and standard sockets, a ratchet handle, and at least a small extension handy.

 26. Bungee cords